ppmoyano/ppmoyano.github.io/pages/pages-root-folder/index.md

 ---
 #
+# Use the widgets beneath and the content will be
+# inserted automagically in the webpage.
+To make
+# this work, you have to use › layout: frontpage
+#
+layout: frontpage
+header:
+  image_fullwidth: header_show_primavera.jpg
+#
 # Use the call for action to show a button on the frontpage
 #
 # To make internal links, just use a permalink like this